-First Call Pilot Project
+First Call Day

 At mediation, homeowners share their goals, ask questions, and discuss their financial situation.
-Lenders provide information on the status of the loans, any documents to be submitted, and whether any options to foreclosure may be available.
-The mediator facilitates the parties’ agreements on a specific plan going forward, then writes a clear report of next steps and timelines.
-The first mediation session is expected to take 30 to 45 minutes.
+Lenders provide information on the status of the loans.
+The parties discuss any documents to be submitted and whether any options other than foreclosure may be available.
+The mediator facilitates the parties’ agreements on a specific plan going forward and writes a clear report of next steps and deadlines.
+This first mediation session is expected to take 30 to 45 minutes.
 Additional mediation will be scheduled on another day if needed.

 FOR MORE INFORMATION CALL LAURA PEARLMAN, MANAGER, FORECLOSURE DIVERSION PROGRAM 207-822-0706 OR EMAIL FDMP@courts.maine.gov.